 With boys, what you see is what you get

-But, there’s something enduringly satisfying in knowing one’s raising good, honest men, who will, one day, make wonderful partners to (lucky) people in the future, and great dads too.
+But, there’s something enduringly satisfying in knowing one’s raising fine, honest men, who will, one day, (we hope) make good partners to (lucky) people in the future, and great dads too.

-Sign-up to GoMunkee now to keep those ‘boys will be boys’ amused and active, whatever their age, wherever you live.
+Sign-up to GoMunkee now to keep those ‘boys will be boys’ amused and active, whatever their age.
 And girls too.